14 Items You Can Now Recycle

 All metal caps from soft drink and beer bottles are recyclable.
 Most of these types of caps are made of steel.
 Previously, the thin layer of polyethethylene (that plastic bit lining the cap) made it difficult to recycle.
 Now the layer of plastic is burned off during processing.

 Many plants now accept plastic bottles with the caps.
 Previously, leaving the caps on the bottles was unacceptable because the caps are a different type of plastic.
 Mixing the two plastics in the melting process would create a lower quality material.

 Cork can’t be recycled curb-side, but a company called Terracycle will recycle cork to be made into corkboards.
 You can request a mailer from the company (for 15 lbs. of cork at a time).
 Also, most Whole Foods Markets accept corks for recycling.

 A few other items you can now often recycle:

 14. Phone books.

-Many towns provide routine information regarding recycling via mail and Web sites.
-Check with your DPW at least annually for any changes and new items to recycle.
+Many towns provide routine information regarding recycling via mail and websites.
+Check with your DPW at least once a year for any changes and new items to recycle.
 "Every plant is a little bit different.
-It all depends on the market and who they are selling it to,” said Fallon.
+It all depends on the market and who they are selling it to,” explains Fallon.